krishnavasu314/remind_me_later/README.md

 ## 📄 License

-This project is for assessment/demo purposes only.
+This project is for assessment purposes only.